 Someone crashed into your car, leaving you with a broken arm and serious neck pain.
 You're unable to return to your job because you need to undergo medical treatment for weeks.
-Your employer tells you that you're being discharged because they can't leave your position vacant.
+Your employer tells you that you're discharged because they can't leave your position vacant.
 As a result, you're now unemployed with no source of income.

 Types of Damages for Lost Job

 Generally, if the other driver caused the accident, you may be entitled to recover damages for any earnings or income lost due to accident injuries.
-If your employer discharged you because you're unable to work in your medical condition, you can sue the other driver for two types of damages:
+If your employer discharged you because you're unable to work in your medical condition, you could sue the other driver for two types of damages:

-- Special damages, and
+- Special damages

-- General damages.
+- General damages

 First, you can claim special damages, which include loss of income, wages, profits, benefits, and business opportunities.
 You'll likely be entitled to the amount of income that you would have earned if you weren't injured in a car accident.
 Loss of income is calculated from the time of the accident to the date when your medical condition is stable.

 To recover future loss of earnings and earning capacity, you need to show that you had the potential to earn that amount of money.
 Unlike special damages that use your actual wages to calculate the amount, the court will estimate your earning capacity by comparing your abilities before and after the injury.

-How to Make a Claim for a Lost Job
+How To Make a Claim for a Lost Job

 To recover damages after losing your job, you'll need proof of the medical condition that prevented you from returning to your job.
 Typically, you'll need to submit a doctor's note, disability slip, and any medical records describing your injuries.

-Depending on which state you're in, your personal injury lawsuit may be subject to certain limitations like damages caps.
+Depending on which state you're in, your personal injury lawsuit may be subject to certain limitations, like damages caps.
 It is unlikely that you'll recover loss of earnings for an indefinite period of time.
-Some states cap noneconomic damages you can recover to a certain dollar amount.
+Some states cap non-economic damages you can recover to a certain dollar amount.
 Make sure you check your state's laws to ensure you're not requesting more than the law allows.